mattstabeler/mars-robots/README.md

 # TODO: Mission Spec 2

-- feature toggle for turning off "scent" logic from Mission 1
+- feature toggle for turning off "scent" and LOST logic from Mission 1